Iran releases star actor Alidoosti on bail - ExBulletin

 Iran releases star actor Alidoosti on bail

-Iranian authorities on Wednesday released star actor Taraneh Alidoosti on bail after detaining her for nearly three weeks for her support of the protest movement, her lawyer said.
+Iranian authorities released star actor Taraneh Alidoosti on bail on January 4 after detaining her for nearly three weeks for her support of the protest movement, her lawyer said.

 His detention had caused an uproar in the film industry and amplified concerns over authorities’ crackdown on more than three months of protests that have seen thousands of arrests.

-Footage published by Iranian media, including the Shargh newspaper, showed her walking out of Evin prison in Tehran, holding flowers and notably not wearing the Islamic headscarf, in apparent defiance of Iran’s strict dress laws.
+Images published by Iranian media, including the Shargh newspaper, showed her walking out of Tehran’s Evin prison, holding flowers and notably not wearing the Islamic headscarf, in apparent defiance of Iran’s strict dress laws.

 Iranian film industry figures still inside the country traveled to welcome him, including directors Mani Haghighi and Saeed Roustayi, who showed the footage.

-Iranian-born British actor Nazanin Boniadi praised Alidoosti for appearing “bravely also without a compulsory hijab in photos after her release”.
+Iranian-born British actor Nazanin Boniadi has praised Alidoosti for appearing brave also without a compulsory hijab in photos after his release.

 Alidoosti, 38, was arrested on December 17 after posting a series of social media posts supporting the protest movement, including removing her headscarf and condemning the execution of protesters.